rouyng/tncexporter/README.md

 ![Screenshot of TNC exporter's Grafana dashboard](grafana-dashboard/dashboard.png)

 A [prometheus](https://prometheus.io/) exporter for collecting metrics from a [terminal node controller (TNC)](https://en.wikipedia.org/wiki/Terminal_node_controller) used in packet radio networks.
 These metrics can be visualized in [grafana](https://grafana.com/) using the included dashboard.
-It utilizes the AGWPE or KISS TCP/IP interfaces provided by the software TNC [direwolf](https://github.com/wb2osz/direwolf).
-Other TNCs such as [UZ7HO sound modem](http://uz7.ho.ua/packetradio.htm) and [AGW Packet Engine](https://www.sv2agw.com/ham#pepro) that provide AGWPE or KISS interfaces may also work, but are not officially supported or tested.
+It utilizes the AGW or KISS TCP/IP interfaces provided by the software TNC [direwolf](https://github.com/wb2osz/direwolf).
+Other TNCs such as [UZ7HO sound modem](http://uz7.ho.ua/packetradio.htm) and [AGW Packet Engine](https://www.sv2agw.com/ham#pepro) that provide AGW or KISS interfaces may also work, but are not officially supported or tested.

 - [What does this do?
 Why should I use it?](#what-does-this-do-why-should-i-use-it)
 - [What are prometheus and grafana?](#what-are-prometheus-and-grafana)